Hakan1998/Enterprise-AI-finalproject/README.md

    - `load_and_preprocess_inference_data`: Preprocess new inference data.
    - `make_recommendations`: Generate top K recommendations for each user.

+   **utilitys**
+   - contains the Email alert logic

 ### Email Notifications

 The project includes email notifications to keep the team informed about the pipeline execution status.
 Emails are sent using the `smtplib` library.

 ## Setup and Usage

+Is Described in main.
+Just run !pyton run.py and the pipelines will start.

+Further you can you can use the ZenMl and Mflow Dashboard to got more insights.

 ### Prerequisites